StackVista/stackstate-cli/generated/stackstate_api/docs/PresentationFiltersResponse.md

 NewPresentationFiltersResponseWithDefaults instantiates a new PresentationFiltersResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetTopologyFilters

+`func (o *PresentationFiltersResponse) GetTopologyFilters() bool`

+GetTopologyFilters returns the TopologyFilters field if non-nil, zero value otherwise.

+### GetTopologyFiltersOk

+`func (o *PresentationFiltersResponse) GetTopologyFiltersOk() (*bool, bool)`

+GetTopologyFiltersOk returns a tuple with the TopologyFilters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTopologyFilters

+`func (o *PresentationFiltersResponse) SetTopologyFilters(v bool)`

+SetTopologyFilters sets TopologyFilters field to given value.

 ### GetFilters